-For example: In Contoso Bank corporation, user 'Sesha@contosobank.onmicrosoft.com' belongs to Investment Banking segment and user 'Nikita@contosobank.onmicrosoft.com' belongs to segment Advisory.
+Example of IB policies on SharePoint site of a team: In Contoso Bank corporation, user 'Sesha@contosobank.onmicrosoft.com' belongs to Investment Banking segment and user 'Nikita@contosobank.onmicrosoft.com' belongs to segment Advisory.
 The organization's IB policy blocks communication and collaboration between these two segments.
 When user Sesha creates a team for Investment Banking segment, the team and the SharePoint site that backs it will be accessible only to Investment Banking segment users.
 User Nikita can't access that site even if she has the site link.

 Required licenses and permissions